jenkinsci/argus-notifier-plugin/README.md

 # Argus Notifier
-**NOTE: This plugin is no longer maintained and is up for adoption.**
+**NOTE: This plugin is no longer maintained and is up for adoption.
+Be aware that there may be vulnerable dependencies as a result.**

 [![License](https://img.shields.io/github/license/jenkinsci/argus-notifier.svg)](LICENSE)
 [![Jenkins Plugin](https://img.shields.io/jenkins/plugin/v/argus-notifier.svg)](https://plugins.jenkins.io/argus-notifier)